bonomi-research/bonomi-research.github.io/_pages/cv.md

 #### Training

-* PostDoc in Biomedical Informatics, University of California, San Diego
+* PostDoc in Biomedical Informatics, University of California San Diego
 * Ph.D in Computer Science and Informatics, Emory University
 * M.S. in Computer Engineering, University of Padua